+Experimental details

 Fabrication of IEAPs

 IEAP prepared by ‘direct assembly process’ (Type I)

 The ‘direct assembly process’ was first used to fabricate IEAPs by Akle et al. in 2007158 and it was further developed by Palmre et al.159 This type of laminate has a good performance as an actuator - it has a peak-to-peak strain of 2.3% at 2 V input signal and a 8-mm strip can exert 3.6 mN blocking force at a distance of 40 mm.159 This material is hereinafter referred to as Type I.